 Field Emission Auger Electron Spectroscopy with Scanning Auger Microscopy

 This technique is particularly useful for determining the elemental composition of the surface because Auger electrons have a limited escape depth.
-A key capability of the field emission Auger electron spectroscopy (FE-AES) is its ability to focus the electron beam to a small spot, with resolutions similar to an electron microscope.
+A key capability of the field emission AES is its ability to focus the electron beam to a small spot, with resolutions similar to an electron microscope.
 By scanning the electron beam across the surface, we can generate both element-specific Auger maps and secondary-electron microscope (SEM) images from the same region of the sample.

 Elemental Surface Analysis